KuriRobot/Kuri-Documentation/reference/behavior/autonomous_behavior/idle.md

 to the idle state

 ## Idle Behavior
-* The idle state will last for five seconds
+* The idle state will last for up to one second
     * If Kuri is on the dock, transition to [sleep](sleep.md) unless Kuri is in [Pedestal](../logical_concurrent_states/pedestal.md) mode
     * If Kuri's battery level is [critical](../named_constants.md), attempt